databrary/design/ridir-16/narrative.md

 #### Project 2: Timeline interface for viewing/selecting coding passes

 Project 2 focuses on improvements to Databrary that make it easier for users to visualize what codes have been applied to shared video and by which researchers, upload new coding passes to their own videos, and receive notification when new materials are uploaded by other members of a research team.
-Once a user has identified a particular session of interest, Databrary should enable visualization of existing coding passes linked with a testing session.
+After a user has identified a particular session of interest, Databrary should enable visualization of existing coding passes linked with a testing session.
 Databrary should support basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes to download, or upload updated versions.

 ##### Project 2.1 User interface for displaying data about code sources

-Databrary has already implemented a timeline interface (*FIGURE*) that allows users to visualize temporal relationships among multiple phases of a data collection, e.g., parallel data streams or multiple camera views.
+Databrary has already implemented a timeline interface (**FIGURE**) that allows users to visualize temporal relationships among multiple phases of a data collection (e.g., parallel data streams or multiple camera views).
 Staff will augment this interface to allow users to visualize the different types of codes that have been applied to a particular video segment.
 The interface will allow users to select or deselect specific code so only those codes of interest are displayed.
 The interface will also support selective downloading of selected coding passes and the associated videos.
 We will adopt an iterative UI/UX design approach for this project and other UI/UX related efforts.
-The PIs and project staff will gather requirements for the interface from users, TAC, and the Databrary Advisory Board.
+The PIs and project staff will gather requirements for the interface from users, TAC, and the Databrary Advisory Board (Appendix X).
 A functional specification document with wireframes will be developed and circulated for feedback.
 Once finalized, the developers will implement the approved design.
 The project team will seek input from users, the TAC (Appendix A) and from the Databrary Advisory Board about the implemented design and revise it as necessary.